A Dupe for This Jennifer Aniston-Loved Face Massager Is on Sale

 The Amazon dupe not only comes with a similar T-shape vibrating facial device, it also includes a second face massager.
 The waterproof tools are designed to help improve the look of wrinkles and firmness, according to Amazon.

-Be sure to check out more discounts on celebrity favorites that are still available, such as Lizzo's booty-lifting leggings, Jennifer Lopez's Adidas sneakers, and Kendall Jenner's cropped tie-dye cardigan.
+Be sure to check out more discounts on celebrity favorites, such as Lizzo's booty-lifting leggings, Jennifer Lopez's Adidas sneakers, and Kendall Jenner's cropped tie-dye cardigan.

 RELATED CONTENT: